WorldWindLabs/AgroSphere/README.md

 <img src="images/RM3.png">

+## Lesson Plan

+For a guide on how this app may be used in the classroom, click the button below.
+This lesson plan focuses on the use of the app in a larger unit on climate change.
+It is based on 90-minute classes.
+<a href="AgroSphere_LessonPlan.pdf" target="_blank">Link to the Lesson Plan</a>

 ## Features of AgroSphere

 * Dynamically visualize various types of agriculture and climate data, such as rainfall, crop production and prices, and much more, from hundreds of countries across the globe.